vittorioPiotti/PathGraph-JavaFX/README.md

 **Fork-Based Project**

-This library is a fork based on the source code of the [SmartGraph](https://github.com/brunomnsilva/JavaFXSmart) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmart/releases/tag/v2.0.0) library on which existing classes have been modified and new ones have been added.
-PathGraph is therefore the adaptation of SmartGraph to specific path graphs features in a stable user .
+This library is a fork based on the source code of the [SmartGraph](https://github.com/brunomnsilva/JavaFXSmart) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmart/releases/tag/v2.0.0).
+It is modified to suite in specific path graphs features in a stable interface.

 ---